-11. GOVERNING LAW: This License Agreement shall be governed by the laws of the State of Florida, U.S.A.
+This License Agreement shall be governed by the laws of the State of Florida, U.S.A.
 Venue for all disputes related to this License Agreement shall be in the United States District Court of the Northern District of Florida, Gainesville Division, or in the Circuit Court of the Eighth Judicial Circuit for Alachua County, Florida.
+14. U.S. GOVERNMENT RESTRICTED RIGHTS:

-12. U.S. GOVERNMENT RESTRICTED RIGHTS: The Software and associated documentation are provided with RESTRICTED RIGHTS.
+The Software and associated documentation are provided with RESTRICTED RIGHTS.
 Use, duplication, or disclosure by the U.S. Government is subject to restrictions as set forth in subdivision (c)(1)(ii) of The Rights in Technical Data and Computer Software clause at 52.227-7013 or subparagraphs (c)(1) and (2) of the Commercial Computer Software - Restricted Rights at 48CFR52.227-19.
 The contractor is McTrans, University of Florida, PO Box 116585, Gainesville, FL 32611-6585.
+15. EXPORT REGULATION:

-13. EXPORT REGULATION: The Software may be subject to U.S. export control laws, including the U.S. Export Control Reform Act and its associated regulations.
-End User will not directly or indirectly export, re-export, or release the Software to, or make the Software accessible from, any country, jurisdiction, or person to which export, re-export, or release is prohibited by applicable law.
-End User will comply with all applicable laws and complete all required undertakings (including obtaining any necessary export license or other governmental approval) prior to exporting, re-exporting, releasing, or otherwise making the Software available outside the U.S.
+The Software may be subject to U.S. export control laws and regulations, including the U.S. Export Control Reform Act and its associated regulations.
+End User will not directly or indirectly export, re-export, transfer, or release the Software to, or make the Software accessible from, any country, jurisdiction, or person to which export, re-export, transfer, or release is prohibited by applicable U.S. laws and regulations.
+End User will comply with all applicable laws and regulations and complete all required undertakings (including obtaining any necessary export license or other governmental approval) prior to exporting, re-exporting, transferring, or releasing, or otherwise making the Software available, outside the U.S. End User shall not export, re-export, transfer, or release the software or software source code to any country which is comprehensively sanctioned by the U.S. Department of the Treasury, Office of Foreign Assets Control (OFAC), as updated from time to time, which currently includes: Cuba, Iran, North Korea, Syria, and the Donetsk, Luhansk, and Crimea regions of Ukraine.
+16. SEVERABILITY: